 There are a series of different risks involved when preparing for a music event, from the risk of infection to the risk of injury caused by poor planning, especially near points of egress.

 Paying extra attention to laws and legislation can ensure you are providing a safe environment for both workers and audiences alike.
-This includes The Health and Safety at Work Act 1974 and The Noise at Work Regulations 2005.

 The most common types of accidents at music events occur from falls or slips on wet or uneven surfaces, as well as crowd-related incidents such as crushing or trampling.

 Other risks include flying debris from pyrotechnics, sound equipment malfunctions, and even electrocutions due to faulty wiring.

 To avoid these issues, it’s important that event planners adhere to local fire codes and other regulations when constructing stages and equipment.
 Additionally, proper ventilation should be installed in venues where fog machines are used, so that performers don’t suffer from smoke inhalation.

 There are many factors that event planners must consider throughout the event planning process, as discussed by 'The Event Tutor' below.
 This article will go over some of these necessary considerations, but risk assessment software can help your business manage each and every task with efficiency and accuracy.

 Here at EcoOnline, we are constantly striving to create software that makes assessing risks and finding health and safety solutions easier and more effective.

 We understand that every event and business is unique, and that advice must be sought from other sources including the local authorities and emergency services.
 Below are just a few areas to think about when planning a music event: